ieee-vgtc/ieeevis.org/content/info/presenter-information/talk-recording-guide.md

 contact: tech@ieeevis.org
 ---

+## Presenter Information

+This page provides information to presenters at IEEE VIS about how to prepare your recorded talk.

 Please **read the following instructions carefully** for guidelines on preparing your video recordings for VIS 2021, or a VIS 2021 associated event.
 You will need the following information in order to prepare your recorded **Presentation Videos** as well as your **Video Preview** if required.

 Work must be submitted via IEEE CPS by 5:00pm Pacific Time (PDT) on the dates listed below.